-As we have seen, hearing impairment can lead to a variety of health risks and social problems.
-It is therefore important to start therapy and use assistive technology early in order to take a holistic approach to ensure true inclusion of hearing-impaired people.
-This is not just about hearing support, but about preventing social stigmatization of hearing-impaired people and creating an optimal audio experience, especially one that perfectly reproduces the frequency range of the human voice.
+As we have seen, hearing loss can lead to a variety of health risks and social problems.
+It is therefore important to start therapy and use assistive technology early in order to take a holistic approach to ensure true inclusion of people with hearing loss.
+This is not just about hearing support, but about preventing social stigmatization of people with hearing loss and creating an optimal audio experience, especially one that perfectly reproduces the frequency range of the human voice.

 Are you interested in the topic of assistive listening and would like to learn more?
 Feel free to visit our website: www.sennheiser.com/mobileconnect